The Bugs to Rogers Pass Ski Traverse – A Classic Canadian Backcountry Adventure

 Is it for you?

 This is our most challenging trip for skiers who have winter camping experience and are in very good to excellent ski touring shape.
 Expect expedition weight packs of up to 55 pounds.
 There will be multiple days of travelling over 10 km with elevation gains of up to 1500 meters.
 Guests should have advanced downhill ski skills and feel comfortable on non-groomed blue to black runs in any condition at the ski hill.
 There is significant downhill skiing on this trip and guests should be able to safely descend moderate to steep angled slopes with a pack on.
 Travel on this trip is limited to guests on alpine touring equipment.
 This would be a great trip for guests who have completed the Bow/Yoho Traverse and are looking to progress to a more challenging trip.
 Avalanche course experience is recommended.
+Minimum age for guests is 19 years old.

 Skiers and Splitboarders should be competent with their transitions (switching from ski tour mode to downhill mode).
 Splitboarders should be comfortable skiing downhill in split mode.